JKleinne/JKleinne/README.md

 - _[Internship]_ Node.js Backend Developer at **coinsave.io** (a cryptocurrency exchange). _[Montreal, Canada.
 Summer 2018]_

 🔭 **Current project:**
 - **CipherPact**.
-Suite of financial agreements into smart contracts (with a web UI) for a trust-less, decentralized and publicly verifiable execution.
+Suite of financial agreements into smart contracts (with a web UI) for a cryptographically-secure, trust-less, decentralized and publicly verifiable execution.

 🌱 **Interests:**
 - Blockchain